Different Types of Running Injury

 Traumas usually happen unexpectedly, making them difficult to prevent.
 However there are things you can do, like taking extra care when running in the wet and investing in good quality running shoes.
 Check out our running tips for more ways to stay safe and injury free.

 Overuse injuries are caused by repetitive movements - they’re basically lots of mini traumas that build up over time.
-For example, too much running will overwork your joints and tendons, and can lead to pain in your knees or Achilles.
+For example, too much running will overwork your joints and tendons, and can lead to knee pain or pain in your Achilles tendon.

 There are two main causes of overuse injuries, and it’s often a combination of both that affects runners: